The CEO of the South Florida Fair keeps the county's biggest party going - business - The Palm Beach Post - The Media Times

 In July, she took the lead from her position as Vice President and Chief Operating Officer after former CEO Rick Vymlatil retired.
 She is the first woman in the 108-year history of the fair to act as CEO.

 The fair opened on January 16 with the annual Ride-a-Thon.
 It runs until February 2nd at the South Florida Fairgrounds.
-This year’s theme is “Play Ball, Play Fair!”
-In collaboration with the Smithsonian Institution and the Florida Humanities Council.
+This year’s theme is “Play Ball, Play Fair!” in partnership with the Smithsonian Institution and the Florida Humanities Council.
 The celebration of sport includes interactive and educational exhibits in the Expo Center.

 Chouris calls the fair “Palm Beach County’s biggest party”, and the challenge is to “keep all the balls in the air”.

-“There are so many aspects to running an annual 17-day event that attracts over 400,000 visitors.
-It is also an everyday learning experience to operate a facility that hosts events for our community all year round, ”said Chouris.
+“There are so many aspects to hosting an annual 17-day event with over 400,000 visitors.
+It is also an everyday learning experience to operate an facility that hosts events for our community throughout the year,” said Chouris.

 This year the fair is entering into a partnership with KultureCity for the first time to make the fair sensory inclusive.
 People with autism, dementia, post-traumatic stress disorder and other similar conditions sometimes suffer from sensory sensitivities or challenges.
 One of the main obstacles for these people is sensitivity to overstimulation and noise.